Germany to shut down pre-1980 nuclear plants

 Last year the government had decided to keep the nuclear plants -- operated by E.ON, RWE, EnBW and Vattenfall -- running for about 12 years beyond their original shutdown date, despite protests even before the earthquake and tsunami hit Japan on Friday.

-Her policy change drew cynicism from the opposition.
+Merkel's policy change drew cynicism from the opposition.
 "She just wants to get through the provincial assembly elections," said Social Democrat leader Sigmar Gabriel, accusing her of playing political tactics with people's fears.

 "The whole thing doesn't make sense and is really just a transparent trick," he told ARD television.